k250810-eng/PF-Lab03-25K-0810/README.md

 ## heading 1
 <br/>
-## Why do this
+### Why do this
 <br/>
-this is lab task 03 and we are learning Github
-**This is Bold**
+this is the lab task 03 and we are learning Github **This is Bold**
 _this is Italic_